-Normal commercial liability insurance does not cover aircraft, including UAV's or losses as a result of their use.
+Normal commercial liability insurance will not cover aircraft, including UAV's or losses as a result of their use.

 Drones or Small Unmanned Aircraft (SUA) to give them their proper name, have opened up almost limitless possibilities when taking photographs or shooting video, only limited by your imagination.

 Despite some bad press by amateur operators, a drone in the skilled hands of a professional operator can be used for a huge number of tasks requiring a view from 'high up'.

-Airborne Camera is a professional and CAA approved drone operator that can offer a tailored drone solution to a range of problems that either require access to a high location or a view on a difficult to access area that could expose personnel to unacceptable risks, examples of uses for a professionally flown drone are:
+Airborne Camera is a professional, CAA approved and insured drone operator that can offer a tailored drone solution to a range of problems that either require access to a high location or a view on a difficult to access area that could expose personnel to unacceptable risks, examples of uses for a professionally flown drone are:

 - Roof inspections - checking for loose, missing or damaged tiles or flashing, no need to scaffold or use ladders